drshooby/catastrophic/writeup/README.md

-# Securely Deploying a Highly Availability (HA) Web Application on AWS EC2 (Automated)
+# Securely Deploying a High Availability (HA) Web Application on AWS EC2 (Automated)

 > A step-by-step guide to manually deploying a secure, high-availability web app on AWS EC2 — without ECS, Elastic Beanstalk, or other deployment services.